 Real-world experiences, particularly educational tours of significant locations, are an incredible way to get students engaged with different kinds of subject matter in school.
-But we know that taking students on large field trips across the country or across the world is not cheap.
+But we know that taking students on large field trips across the country or across the world is not cheap or easy.
 While Son Tours offers some of the most affordable school tour options available, we also want you to know that there are plenty of fundraising ideas out there to help you raise money for student trips big or small.

 The classics never go out of style, so it couldn’t hurt to consider the old-fashioned ways of raising money: bake sales, car washes, and community garage sales are all good options.
-Ask for donations from your students’ parents of items that they no longer need, like clothes sitting in the back of their closets or old movies they never watch, and have a big sale for your school.
-There are also the old standbys of sweets sales or candle fundraisers that your students can sell to raise money.
+Ask for donations from your students’ parents of items that they no longer need, like clothes sitting in the back of their closets or old movies they never watch and have a big sale for your school.
+There are also the old standbys of sweets sales or candle fundraisers that your students can participate in to raise money.
 With all the proceeds going towards educational goals, people are more eager to participate in these kinds of sales.

 There are plenty of school-wide events that you and your students can plan to raise money for your school trip.
 Talent shows, open mic nights, walk-a-thons, student/faculty sports events, and movie nights are all great ideas.
 You can ask for donations at the entrance or charge an entry fee and sell refreshments, and all the proceeds go towards the trip.
 You can even try talking to film distributors about showing an upcoming film at your school the night before it premieres in local theaters.